-Note: More information on the Withholding Calculator is available in the special Withholding Calculator Frequently Asked Questions.
+Note: More information on the Withholding Estimator is available in the special Withholding Estimator Frequently Asked Questions.

 Q: Why were changes made to the withholding tables in 2018?